How To... - DIY Finishing - Finishing Techniques

 Citric oil and turpentine oil, natural solvents for oil and waxes also used for degreasing surfaces or cleaning utensils

-The use of natural wood finishing products is gaining ground.
-Natural oils and waxes have always been very well suited to wood, nourishing and protecting it and enhancing its beauty.
-Oil, wax and shellac-ul were the first materials used to finish furniture and other objects, and now many who work with wood or use the resulting products turn to them.
-But it's not just the way the finished wood looks that makes them choose it.
-Natural products are healthier and much better at protecting people and the environment.
+The use of natural wood finishing products is gaining more and more ground.
+Natural oils and waxes have always got on very well with wood, nourishing and protecting it and bringing out its beauty.
+Oil, wax and shellacl were the first materials used to finish furniture and other objects, and now many people who work with wood or use the resulting products are turning to them.
+But it's not just the way the finished wood looks that makes them choose wood.
+Natural products are healthier and much better for people and the environment.

-In order to get into the wood as well as possible and protect it, the oil and wax must be more fluid.
-Their viscosity can be decreased by adding solvents.
-But not all solvents are natural and using the wrong ones makes natural products less natural and harmless.
-This is why special natural solvents must be used for such uses.
-What they are and what their characteristics are, we see below.
+To best penetrate and protect the wood, oil and wax must be more fluid.
+Their viscosity can be lowered by adding solvents.
+But not all solvents are natural, and using the wrong ones makes natural products less natural and harmless.
+That is why special natural solvents must be used for such uses.
+What they are and what their characteristics are, we shall see below.

 natural wax and oil solvents

-It is an oil obtained, as the name suggests, from the peel of oranges.
-Even though it contains a small amount of oil (0.2-0.3%), the amount of peel resulting from the juicing process is very large, so there is plenty of raw material.
+It is an oil obtained, as the name suggests, from orange peel.
+Although it contains a small amount of oil (0.2-0.3%), the amount of peel resulting from the juice-making process is very large, so there is plenty of raw material.
 It is obtained as a by-product in the juicing process.
 In fact, two types of oil are obtained in this process.
-One is food-grade oil and the other is the solvent itself.
-The food-grade oil is squeezed out with the juice, then separated from the juice and distilled to make a flavoured oil used in the food industry.
-The remaining skins after the juice is squeezed are transported to a steam extractor where the rest of the oil is extracted.
-The steam is then condensed, the oil separating to the surface where it is recovered.
+One is food grade oil and the other is the actual solvent.
+The food-grade is extracted with the juice, then separated from the juice and distilled to produce a flavored oil used in the food industry.
+The husks left after the juice is squeezed out are transported to a steam extractor to extract the remaining oil.
+The steam is then condensed and the oil separates at the surface where it is recovered.

-Lately, the use of citrus oil has become very widespread.
-It is used in the manufacture of paints, cleaning materials or for flavouring various products.
-In the cleaning materials industry the development has been the greatest, being used for both industrial and household cleaning products.
-The solvating properties of orange oil are comparable to those of ordinary solvents, and its non-toxicity makes it preferable to organic solvents.
+In recent times, the use of citrus fruit oil has expanded greatly.
+It is used in the manufacture of paints, cleaning materials or for flavoring various products.
+In the cleaning materials industry the development has been greatest, and it is used for both industrial and household cleaning products.
+The solvating properties of orange oil are comparable to those of ordinary solvents, and the fact that it is non-toxic makes it preferable to organic solvents.

-You can also make your own orange peel oil, which mixed with beeswax can be used to protect furniture or to flavour natural hand or face creams.
-To do this scrape off the coloured part of the orange peel and leave it to dry for 2-3 days.
-Then put it in a jar with a lid and add natural alcohol from natural fermentation or vodka from grains.
+You can also make your own orange peel oil which, mixed with beeswax, can be used to protect furniture or to flavor natural hand or face creams.
+To do this, scrape off the colored part of the orange peel and leave it to dry for 2-3 days.
+Then put it in a jar with a lid and add natural alcohol from natural fermentation or grain vodka.
 The alcohol should cover the peel.
 Leave for 4-5 days stirring vigorously from time to time.
-Filter the liquid through a coffee filter and put it back into the jar which you leave without a lid, just covered with a gauze.
-In a few days the alcohol will evaporate and you will be left with natural oil.
+Strain the liquid through a coffee filter and put it back into the jar which you leave without a lid, just covered with gauze.
+In a few days the alcohol will evaporate and you will be left with the natural oil.

-If you want to avoid all this work that results in far too little oil, you can take orange peel oil from Naturalpaint.
-Kreidezeit oil is 100% natural and can be used to dilute linseed oilsof tung and lazures and natural oil-based paints.
+If you want to avoid all this work that results in far too little oil, you can get orange peel oil from Naturalpaint.
+Kreidezeit oil is 100% natural and can be used for dilution linseed oilsof tung and lazures and natural oil-based paints.

 natural wax and oil solvents